tc39/proposal-temporal/docs/yearmonth.md

 **Returns:** a new `Temporal.YearMonth` object.

 Use this constructor if you have the correct parameters already as individual number values in the ISO 8601 calendar, or you are implementing a custom calendar.
-Otherwise, `Temporal.YearMonth.from()`, which accepts more kinds of input, allows months in other calendar systems, and allows disambiguation behaviour, is probably more convenient.
+Otherwise, `Temporal.YearMonth.from()`, which accepts more kinds of input, allows months in other calendar systems, and allows controlling the overflow behaviour, is probably more convenient.

 All values are given as reckoned in the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates).
 Together, `isoYear`, `isoMonth`, and `refISODay` must represent a valid date in that calendar, even if you are passing a different calendar as the `calendar` parameter.